vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-saas-services.md

     This confirms that the integration is completed and the cluster can be monitored with Tanzu Observability.

-1. Click the Tanzu Observability link provided in Tanzu Mission Control or Log in to your Tanzu Observability instance (<instance_name>.wavefront.com) to ensure that the metrics are being collected in Tanzu Observability.
+1. Click the Tanzu Observability link provided in Tanzu Mission Control or log in to your Tanzu Observability instance (<instance_name>.wavefront.com) to ensure that the metrics are being collected in Tanzu Observability.

     ![TO Dashboard 01](img/tko-saas-services/tko-deploy-saas17.jpg)